-God warns us about the danger of fear in 1 Pt.
-5:8, “Be sober and vigilant, [use your brains and be on your guard,] for your adversary the devil walks about as a roaring lion, [he can only roar like a lion to make us shake in our shoes, because Jesus conquered him completely at the cross,] seeking whom he can devour, [because fear has the power to paralyze and immobilize prey, which makes them an easy target for any predator,]” (Col. 2:14.)
+God Jesus warns us about the danger of fear in 1 Pt.
+5:8, “Be sober and vigilant, [use your brains and be on your guard,] for your adversary the devil walks about as a roaring lion, [he can only roar like a lion to make us shake in our shoes, because Jesus conquered him completely at the cross,] seeking whom he can devour, [because fear has the power to paralyze and immobilize prey, which make them an easy target for any predator,]” (Col. 2:14-15.)

 However, Jesus has come to “destroy the works of the evil one,” and that is exactly what He had done on the cross, (1 Jn.
 3:8.)
-He called us “out of darkness into His marvelous [spiritual Kingdom] of light,” to place us on a higher level than the natural level of our human emotions, (Rev. 12:11.)
+He called us “out of darkness into His marvelous [spiritual Kingdom] of light,” to place us on a higher level than the natural level of our emotions, (Rev. 12:11.)
 But, if we do not fear God on His higher level, we will fear evil on this lower level.
 Different people deal differently with fear, but here on earth, fear will always remain real.
 If we do not “overcome” fear in Christ we may not all become psychotic, but we will live irrational, pitiful lives under control of the evil one.